 Actually, we all know anyway!

-Honestly though, a search for answers is what drives me to ponder life (and death) and write about it.
-Still, using cognitive certainty to shore up my innate insecurity doesn’t overly impair me, as long as I know and understand what is driving my certainty in the first place.
-In other words, it is by being alive to difficulty that one can avoid it.
+Honestly though, a search for answers is what drives me to ponder life, death, and everything in between, and write about it.
+Even so, having cognitive certainty shore up my innate insecurity doesn’t overly impair me, as long as I know and understand what is driving my certainty in the first place.
+As chapter 71 goes on to say, It is by being alive to difficulty that one can avoid it.

 We’re too clever for our britches

 Finding enough humility to acknowledge that thinking we know leads to difficulty helps avoid ‘thinking ourselves into a corner’, so to speak.
 This is an important step in understanding what chapter 43 says is beyond the understanding of all but a very few in the world.
 This is difficult and rare because we cling so firmly to whatever we believe in order to maintain our self-identity.
 As Buddha put it, “The illusion of self originates and manifests itself in a cleaving to things”.
 Naturally, “things” here are both material and mental objects.
 The fervency of belief, regardless of what it holds true, is a major give away.

 Buddha had it right in his Eight Fold Path.
 (See Buddha’s Four Noble Truths).
 While each fold affects the other, notice which fold comes first — understanding, or more specifically, Right Comprehension!
 As this deepens and broadens over time, our actions follow naturally.
 I can’t see what else can be done.
 The doing arises out of the knowing.
 Willfully doing anything would be like putting the cart before the horse.
 This may partly explain the Taoist frequent call to ‘action-less action’.
 Chapter 43 sums it up well:

 That is why I know the benefit of resorting to no action.
 The teaching that uses no words, the benefit of resorting to no action, these are beyond the understanding of all but a very few in the world.

 There is hope, isn’t there?